IATA-Cargo/one-record-demonstrator/README.md

 IMPORTANT:
 - To simplify the setup, both NE:ONE servers are connected to a single Keycloak server, sharing the same user account.
-- Each ops ui is directly connected with a ops ui server to stream notification.
+- Each ONExplorer is directly connected with a ONExplorer server to stream notification.
-- You can connect two ops ui to the two ne-one server and keep one as a standalone client.
-The ops ui server is be able to reply to subscription requests and receive direct notifications.
+- You can connect two ONExplorer to the two ne-one server and keep one as a standalone client.
+The ONExplorer server is be able to reply to subscription requests and receive direct notifications.

 ## Get a token